botworld-wiki/beatburger.github.io/_bots/brute.md

 ## Comments

 ### Evaluation by Wolfhaize
 With basically no speed, zero survivability, Brute is all about hitting enemies as hard as he can.
-AI-5B allows him to drop with his spin ready, which allows him to take out isolated ranged bots with ease after stunning them and is a must pick.
-However his ultimate makes him extremely vulerable to any damage despite giving him a massive boost.
+AI-5B is a must pick that allows him to drop with his spin ready.
+However his ultimate makes him extremely vulerable to all damage despite giving him a massive boost.
 Shield him with Halo or the Shield ability, stun bots around him, or have a tank take the damage for him during this stage, and he will reward you massively.

 ### Tips
 Wonderful for clearing grouped bots(with the spin)
 Do not under any circumstances leave Brute against ranged bots, especially evaders, without any help.
-He is too slow to catch up, and tends to activate his spin a fraction of a second too early.
+He is too slow to catch up, and tends to activate his spin a fraction of a second too early thus missing.